 Another myth of mainstream medicine continues to (slowly) crumble.
 The myth of diabetes as the “sugar disease” may be still alive but the evidence against it is quickly mounting.
 Perhaps the only thing still preventing it from collapsing overnight is the large numbers of Paleo-diet supporters who currently dominate the blogosphere and serve as a convenient excuse for Big Pharma to sponsor yet another study on the “benefits” of lowering blood sugar through dubious diets or, preferably (to pharma companies) through one of their toxic drugs.
 It seems to bother virtually nobody that drugs used to lower levels of HbA1C are known to increase all-cause mortality, which is perhaps the strongest evidence yet that the high blood sugar seen in diabetes is not the problem and is at best just a symptom of the true causative issue in diabetes (hint: fat/cortisol).
 The fact that eating 1lbs. of sugar daily has strikingly positive effects on male fertility also seems to be ignored or dismissed as a “statistical oddity”, instead of being accepted as corroborating evidence for the benefits of high-carb diets.
 Seeing a large numbers of such “oddities” over the years has convinced me that this term is just another euphemism for “inconvenient truth”.
-Other such euphemisms often used in medical circles include “paradox”, “paradigm shift”, “controversial”, “thought-defying” and of course the good ol’ “contrarian”.
+Other such euphemisms often used in medical circles include “paradox”, “paradigm shift”, “controversial”, “logic-defying” and of course the good ol’ “contrarian”.

 Dr. Peat mentioned in a few of his articles the studies from more than a century ago (in the late 1800s) demonstrating that feeding diabetics (even type I) 8-10 ounces of sucrose daily resulted in dramatic improvements in tissue wasting and organ dysfunction, which are often the cause of death in patients with diabetes.
 Those studies, of course, have been conveniently forgotten and if one brings up with their doctor the issue of feeding sugar to diabetics the doctor will probably ask that the person saying such things be committed to a mental institution.
 If any doctors is willing to entertain the discussion about those old studies, the criticism will be that those studies were so old that we cannot be sure of their methods, findings, conclusions, or if they even happened.
 Yet, as it turns out, much more recent studies on the subject are available and also demonstrate improvement of insulin sensitivity, cholesterol, weight, etc in diabetics by feeding them a diet with up to 85% of the calories in the form of simple sugars (15% protein, 0% fat).
 The studies below are a small list of such examples, and the last one is particularly telling.
 The fact that the carbohydrate types used in the last study were of the so-called “simple” variety (dextrose+maltose) creates even bigger problem for the mainstream diabetes hypothesis since it is precisely those “simple” types that have been vilified and blamed for the obesity and diabetes epidemics over the last 30 years.
 Well, as it has become a tradition at this point, not a day goes by without the public learning that the “poison” they were told to avoid turns out to be the remedy.